Non-stop flights to Seoul (ICN)

 From Las Vegas, direct flights are offered by Korean Air (SkyTeam).

-From Los Angeles, you can fly non-stop with Asiana Airlines (Star Alliance) or Korean Air (SkyTeam).
+From Los Angeles, direct flights are offered by Air Premia, Asiana Airlines (Star Alliance) and Korean Air (SkyTeam).

 From Minneapolis, you can fly non-stop to Seoul with Delta (SkyTeam).